z3ht/mr-smarty-pants/README.md

 - gpt4o-mini chat with text + image payloads
 - Streaming text‑to‑speech playback (OpenAI TTS + sounddevice)

+Cost: $0.50-$2.00 per hour
+- significantly correlated with # of files being worked on

+Requires:
+- python >= 3.11
+- OS level permissions for screen capture, accessibility, sound, and audio
+- All python packages defined in requirements.txt (e.g. `pip install -r requirements.txt`)
+- All keys from `example.env` specified in `.env`

+---

 Todo (prioritized):
 - Migrate to time based rate limiting only.
 Add waiting dialogue with time remaining
 - Add support for pasting selection as context rather than screenshots.
 Add hotkey context upload